intranda/goobi-plugin-administration-archive-management/docs/index_en.md

 To allow a user group access to individual inventories, the permission `Plugin_Administration_Archive_Management_Inventory_NAME` can be assigned, whereby the suffix NAME must be replaced by the name of the inventory.
 If access to all inventories is to be permitted instead, the permission `Plugin_Administration_Archive_Management_All_Inventories` can be used.

+The permission `Plugin_Administration_Archive_Management_Delete` allows you to delete the selected inventory.

 ### Selection of existing EAD file
 After the plugin has been opened, a list of the available archive records is displayed first.
 Here, the user can select an archive file and start editing it.